Find Your Perfect School

 - Spanish for Future Teachers

 Each of these concentrations has its unique curriculum but shares an overarching goal – to ensure that the students speak fluent Spanish.
-The secondary benefits include conducting academic and business work and carrying everyday conversations in the language.
+The secondary benefits include conducting academic and business work and carrying out everyday conversations in the language.

 Study abroad opportunities is available upon consultations with an academic advisor.
 Students may even complete many of the required credits or complete their degrees abroad.